nicarzv/RAG/frontend-webapp.md

 ## 20. Quick Wins and Improvement Opportunities

-These are low-effort, high-impact improvements identified by reviewing the full source code of `gpt-rag-ui` v2.2.2.
-They are ordered by effort level and grouped by category.
+These are high-impact improvements identified by reviewing the full source code of `gpt-rag-ui` v2.2.2.
+They are grouped by category.

 ### 20.1 UX Improvements (Configuration Only — No Code Changes)